Last Updated on November 17, 2022 by Lori Geurin

 After this realization, my attitude shifted.
 I opened my mind to new possibilities and returned to the website to look around.

 I was instantly impressed by the stunning layout and minimal design.
 But who would expect any less from Beyoncé?
 (After all, she has a net worth of $400 million, according to Forbes.)

 What’s The 22 Days Nutrition Meal Plan?

-Beyoncé and her trainer, Marco Borges, created 22 Days Nutrition Meal Planner which provides online plant-based recipe plans.
+Beyoncé and her trainer, Marco Borges, created 22 Days Nutrition Meal Planner, which provides online plant-based diet and recipe plans.

-When you sign up for the plan you customize it based on:
+When you sign up for the plan, you customize it based on the following: